nibanks/nibanks/README.md

 - I am on the Core OS team, in Azure.
   - We provide networking functionality and support for Microsoft products.
+- I am the lead of the network Transports team, which owns TCP, QUIC and various other protocols and APIs.
 - I am the architect of, and developer on [MsQuic](https://github.com/microsoft/msquic/).
 - I am an editor of the [QUIC-LB](https://datatracker.ietf.org/doc/html/draft-ietf-quic-load-balancers) IETF draft.